coffee2code/admin-expert-mode/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
 Or download and unzip `admin-expert-mode.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Each user who wishes to enable expert mode for themselves must do so individually by going into their profile, checking the field 'Expert mode', and then pressing the 'Update Profile' button.
+3. Each user who wishes to enable expert mode for themselves must do so individually by going into their profile, checking the checkbox 'Expert mode', and then pressing the 'Update Profile' button.

 == Screenshots ==